 Chronic Pain/Chronic Low Back Pain Resources

-- Healing and the Mind with Bill Moyers: Healing from Within (Video) (Bill Moyers)
+- Healing and the Mind with Bill Moyers: "Healing from Within" website and video, Bill Moyers(1993)

-- Mindfulness Meditation for Pain Relief: Guided Practices for Reclaiming Your Body and Your Life(2-disc CD set) (by Jon Kabat-Zinn)
+- Mindfulness Meditation for Pain Relief: Guided Practices for Reclaiming Your Body and Your Life(book, 2-disc CD set), Jon Kabat-Zinn(2009)